rust-lang/rfcs/text/0000-variadic-tuples.md

 Variadic tuple types are always declared in a generic parameter group.

+Note: variadic tuples are not supported in generic parameter group of `fn`

 There are two different syntaxes:

 1. `(..#T)`: declare a single variadic tuple type identified by `T`